pichim/PES_Board/docs/markdown/ws3.md

 ### Assignment

+- You have successfully completed the previous workshops.

 ## Part 1

 In the first task, we will focus just on understanding the motor functionality and control mechanisms.
 To achieve this, we rely on the information provided in the hardware tutorial: [DC Motor Tutorial](../markdown/dc_motor.md)